The last thing a school counsellor should be doing is exacerbating problems or traumatising students further.

 A student at St Paul’s School secretly recorded Lynch’s confession and handed it to the police

-Lynch moved onto St Paul’s School in Bald Hills in 1989.
-He continued to abuse students until 1997 when a student took a recording device into a counselling session and secretly recorded Lynch’s confession.
+Lynch moved to St Paul’s School in Bald Hills in 1989.
+He continued to abuse students until 1997, when a student took a recording device into a counselling session and secretly recorded Lynch’s confession.

 Later that year, Lynch was charged with committing sexual crimes against dozens of children.
 However, during the prosecution, he committed suicide and failed to clear his name.

 The Royal Commission spoke with more than 80 former students of Brisbane Grammar School and St Paul’s School.

 Lynch abused scores of students, and even though some claim to have reported the abuse to the headmaster and other members of the school board, they were often mistreated, not believed or, alternatively, the headmaster claimed not to know about it.

 The counsellor was allowed to provide “treatment” for vulnerable young boys behind closed doors, with no questions asked.
 No one looked in his drawers and saw the baby oil, towels and tissues — odd items to find in a counsellor’s desk.

 Coote and Howell assumed Lynch could be trusted, and when things went wrong, it was the student’s fault.